 Eight on Obama’s list were also convicted of firearm offenses—seven were black and one white.

+This is surprising for a President who gets so agitated over “Gun Crime.”
+After all, these eight were felons in possession of deadly weapons.
 Don’t wait for anyone in the Main Stream Media to bring this up, however.
 That’s what VDARE.com is for!

 It also shows a peculiar view of “Non-violent” felon behavior.
 Are we to assume that these felons were carrying guns out of an inferiority complex?
 Drug criminals carry guns out of fear of their illegal competitors.
 This doesn’t make them any less dangerous to the rest of us.

 If President Obama was serious about getting the more harmless inmates out of the federal prison system, there are ways to do that.
 Everyone who deals with inmates, as I have, knows there are some who are no threat to society.
 But instead Obama chose to flaunt his black agenda in our faces.